Where Are We?

 The Lobby Fizeaustraat- Slightly out of town, totally worth the Uber or bike jaunt.
 The food is great and the wine list will reward your travel.

-Sichuan Food- Best Peking Duck menu we know of.
+Sichuan Food- They've been open for 34 years, run by the same family.
+Best Peking Duck menu we know of.
 Tell Raymond we sent you.

-4850- A Nordic-inspired wine bar with yummy snacks and a ridiculously affordable, exciting wine list.
+4850- A Nordic-inspired wine bar with yummy snacks and affordable, exciting wine list.

 De Kas- Slightly further out of town, a great place to spend a languid afternoon in the greenhouse-feeling space with a veggie-heavy set menu and plenty of Cotat.